Ultimate Guide to Real Marriage Certificate for Immigration

 Learn how to determine the issuing authority where your marriage occurred with the help of the U.S. Department of State.

-After the marriage ceremony, the license will be signed and the officiant will be returned to the Clerk of Circuit Court to be filed and recorded.
+After the marriage ceremony, the license will be signed and the officiant will return to the Clerk of Circuit Court to be filed and recorded.

 You can typically request certified copies by mail or online.
 Check the county clerk's office in the place you were married and filed it.